02Kenzo/objectionwiki/Using-objection.md

 The exploration REPL will autocomplete commands when the `[TAB]` key is pressed whenever possible.
 If you need some help, prefixing your full command with the `help` keyword will print documentation and usage examples for the command in question.

 ## getting started (ios edition)
-With `objection` [installed](installation), a [patched IPA](Patching-iOS-Applications) installed to your iOS device and with the device connected to your computer via USB, the `objection` REPL may be started with the `objection explore` command:
+With `objection` [installed](installation), a [patched IPA](Patching-iOS-Applications) installed to your iOS device and with the device connected authorized to your computer via USB, the `objection` REPL may be started with the `objection explore` command:

 ```bash
 $ objection explore